 - Fast Access – Utilizes internal memory for storing working set, allowing faster access to data.

 - Ease of use – MongoDB concentrates on being easy to install, configure, maintain and use.
 For this, MongoDB provides a couple of configuration options and automatically tries to do the correct thing.
 This allows the user to work right away instead of spending a lot of time in fine tuning obscure database configurations.
+You can get a better understanding with the Azure Data Engineer Certification Course.

 How popular is MongoDB?